Seis Manos Season 2 Release Date, Cast, Plot, and Everything You Need to Know - TheNewsTrace

 An anime on Netflix called Seis Manos is set in 1970s America.
 On October 3, 2019, Netflix globally premiered the series, which blends a variety of topics into a lighthearted production, including cartels, warring in the Far East, and magical spells.

 With his illustrations set in the environment of an arcade, he adopted a distinctive approach to the realm of animation.
-Powerhouse Animation and Viz Productions worked together to create Seis Manos.
+Powerhouse Animation with Viz Productions worked together to create Seis Manos.

 The well-known Netflix animation Blood of Zeus was recently animated by Powerhouse Animation.
 In truth, there are a lot of production and management-related similarities between the two shows.